Rosario Weiss Zorrilla: Biography

-According to a report by the royal doctor, her sudden death at the age of twenty-nine seems to have been precipitated by a severe emotional shock she suffered upon encountering a violent demonstration while leaving the Royal Palace, the day after the fall of the Espartero régime; what might now be called an acute stress reaction.
+According to a report by the royal doctor, her sudden death at the age of twenty-eight seems to have been precipitated by a severe emotional shock she suffered upon encountering a violent demonstration while leaving the Royal Palace, the day after the fall of the Espartero régime; what might now be called an acute stress reaction.
 However, an obituary in the Gaceta de Madrid from later that year, written by a friend of her brother, indicates that she died from an intestinal infection (probably cholera).

 Works in collections

 Various institutions in Madrid hold works by Rosario Weiss Zorrilla in their collections.
 Paintings, drawings and lithographs are preserved in the National Library of Spain, the library of the Royal Spanish Academy, the Lázaro Galdiano Museum, the Royal Academy of San Fernando, the Museum of Romanticism.
 In 2014, the Prado Museum acquired one of her drawings and her copy of a larger original painting by Rafael Tegeo Díaz of the Duke and Duchess of San Fernando de Quiroga.